rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 3 passing (276ms)
 {{< /highlight >}}

-All the previous E2E tests cover scenarios for your user domain; going through the GraphQL API over business logic to the database access.
-However, there is plenty of room for additions.
-What about testing the other user domain specific scenarios such as a user sign up (registration), providing a wrong password on sign in (login), or requesting one and another page of paginated messages for the message domain?
+These E2E tests cover scenarios for user domains, going through the GraphQL API over business logic to the database access.
+However, there is still plenty of room for alternatives.
+Consider testing other user domain-specific scenarios such as a user sign up (registration), providing a wrong password on sign in (login), or requesting one and another page of paginated messages for the message domain.

-Furthermore, this section only covered E2E tests.
-By having Chai and Mocha at your disposal, you can also add smaller unit and integration tests for your different application layers (e.g. resolvers).
-If you need a library to spy, stub or mock something, I recommend {{% a_blank "Sinon" "https://sinonjs.org" %}} as complementary testing library for such cases.
-However it goes from here, there are no excuses anymore to not test your GraphQL server.
+This section only covered E2E tests.
+With Chai and Mocha at your disposal, you can also add smaller unit and integration tests for your different application layers (e.g. resolvers).
+If you need a library to spy, stub, or mock something, I recommend {{% a_blank "Sinon" "https://sinonjs.org" %}} as a complementary testing library.

 ### Exercises:

-* implement tests for the message domain similar to the user domain
+* Implement tests for the message domain similar to the user domain
-* write more fine-granular unit/integration tests for both domains
+* Write more fine-granular unit/integration tests for both domains
-* read more about {{% a_blank "GraphQL and HTTP" "https://graphql.github.io/learn/serving-over-http/" %}}
+* Read more about {{% a_blank "GraphQL and HTTP" "https://graphql.github.io/learn/serving-over-http/" %}}
-* read more about {{% a_blank "Mocking with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/mocking.html" %}}
+* Read more about {{% a_blank "Mocking with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/mocking.html" %}}

 {{% chapter_header "Batching and Caching in GraphQL with Data Loader" "graphql-server-data-loader-caching-batching" %}}

-The section is all about improving the requests to your database.
-Even though only one request (e.g. a GraphQL query) hits your GraphQL API, you might end up with multiple database reads (and writes) to resolve all your fields in your resolvers.
-Let's see this problem in action by performing the following GraphQL query in GraphQL Playground:
+The section is about improving the requests to your database.
+While only one request (e.g. a GraphQL query) hits your GraphQL API, you may end up with multiple database reads and writes to resolve all fields in the resolvers.
+Let's see this problem in action using the following query in GraphQL Playground:

 {{< highlight javascript >}}
 query {